 Tektronix continued to expand in sales and employee growth through the late 1950's and early 1960s.
 Tektronix launched their most aggressive building expansion to date with the construction of the five story building 50 Technical Center.
-The building was to house the machine shops, engineering model shop, materials laboratory, research and display packaging design, environmental test and engineering production, semiconductor devices, materials and processes, advanced engineering, device application engineering, instrument engineering, systems, product evaluation, corporate offices, cafeteria, and a walkway to building 46/46A CRT.
+The building was to house the machine shops, engineering model shop, materials laboratory, research and display packaging design, environmental test and engineering production, semiconductor devices, materials and processes, advanced engineering, device application engineering, instrument engineering, systems, product evaluation, corporate offices, cafeteria, and later an elevated walkway to building 48 Electron Devices.

 This Spring 1961 TekTalk article describes the plan for the 5 story 245,827 square foot Technical Center.
 Click on the image to view the PDF.

 This August 28, 1964 TekWeek article features a construction update on the concrete pouring.